The Fair Housing Amendments Act

 If the landlord refuses, then

 According to federal ESA animal laws, if anyone fails to comply to accommodate an emotionally impaired individual, he can be sued and booked for violation.
-This can be taken as discrimination against disabled which is taken very seriously by the U.S Justice Department.
+This can be taken as discrimination against the disabled which is taken very seriously by the U.S Justice Department.

 Generally, people fail to comply with the ESA dog laws because they are unaware of their existence.
 Although if any tenant feels to have suffered discrimination from their landlord, they can report him to the U.S. Justice Department.